The MIR | Clarification of Terms

 Prosopagnosia or Face Blindness

 Prosopagnosia, also called face blindness, is a condition where you have difficulty recognising people's faces.
-German neurologist Joachim Bodamerr coined the term "prosopagnosia" in 1947 to describe the inability to recognize faces.
+German neurologist Joachim Bodamerr coined the term "prosopagnosia" in 1947 to describe the inability to recognise faces.
 The term comes from the Greek words prosopon, meaning "face", and agnosia, meaning "lack of knowledge.

 Quasi-Perceptual Conscious Experience